$3.00 is the suggested donation for use of this game or become a yearly Support Partner!

 How to play: At the go, players use their straws to blow their Ping-Pong balls to the finish line.
-The players that get to the finish line first must cheer on the other players to finish.
+The players who reach the finish line first must cheer on the other players to finish.
 All players win.
 The point of the game is for everyone to finish the race.

 After the game:

-Paul was writing to Timothy to encourage him to continue faithfully serving the LORD.
-Paul was looking back over his life, and like an athlete describing a successful contest, he wanted Timothy to know he had "finished his race" he was nearing the end of his life and had "kept his faith in God."
-An athlete is required to lead a disciplined life by exercising, eating the right foods, practicing his or her sport, and never giving up on the goal to win.
+To stay in shape, athletes lead disciplined lives by exercising, eating the right foods, practicing his or her sport, and never giving up on the goal to win.
 In the same way, Paul never gave up following Jesus and putting his faith into practice.
 But most importantly, Jesus never gave up on him.
-The Bible says, "Never will I leave you; never will I forsake you" (Hebrews 13:5) Paul was looking forward to receiving the crown of righteousness as his reward!
-He also kept in mind that Jesus was going to come back to earth again, the verse says . . . to all who have longed for his appearing.
+The Bible says, "Never will I leave you; never will I forsake you" (Hebrews 13:5) Paul looked forward to receiving the crown of righteousness as his reward!
+He also kept in mind that Jesus would come back to earth again, when he wrote . . . and to all who have longed for his appearing.

 Would you like to receive this crown of righteousness too?
 To be righteous means to be made perfect, to be made "right."
 The Bible tells us that we are made righteous by faith in God.
 To have faith in God means to trust or believe in him.
 The Bible says, "This righteousness from God comes through faith in Jesus Christ to all who believe" Romans 3:22.